Book Arts & Printmaking (MFA)

 Recommended minimums for English proficiency exams are as follows.

 Applicants who meet the academic and creative requirements for admission but whose scores do not meet the English proficiency requirement for degree study might receive an offer of conditional admission that requires enrollment in the university’s English as a Second Language Institute (ESLI).
-Applicants who successfully complete Level 9 of ESL study in ESLI will then be able to begin their degree program studies.
+Applicants who successfully complete ESLI will then be able to begin their degree program studies in the fall semester.

 In special circumstances, applicants who do not have access to the TOEFL, IELTS or Duolingo English tests can request a waiver of this requirement.
 The request should be submitted by email to firstname.lastname@example.org.
 Requests will then be reviewed on a case-by-case basis and might require an interview.